akirak/org-starter/README.md

 ## Installation

-Not available on MELPA yet

-- dash.el
-- memoize
+Install from MELPA.

+`counsel-org-starter` and `helm-org-starter` in this repository are not available on MELPA yet.
+Install them individually after installing `org-starter` if you need them.

 ## Configuration